marmelab/react-admin/docs/Actions.md

 redirect('create', '/posts');
 ```

-Note that `useRedirect` doesn't allow to redirect to pages outside the current React app.
-For that, you should use `document.location`.
+Note that `useRedirect` allows to redirect to pages outside the current React app.

 ### `useRefresh`